Skip to main content

 Getting access to GCC High is step one.
 Getting compliant with CMMC Level 2 is the real goal and that requires configuring all 110 NIST SP 800-171 controls, documenting them in a System Security Plan, preparing for a third-party C3PAO assessment, and then monitoring and maintaining compliance over time.

-Secureframe is not only an authorized reseller of GCC High.
-It also connects directly to your Microsoft 365 GCC High environment, maps your configurations to each control automatically, and shows you exactly what requirements have already been met and what steps still need to be completed to get fully assessment-ready.
+Secureframe is not only an authorized reseller of GCC High that's committed to providing the lowest licensing prices.
+It also offers the only end-to-end CMMC solution on the market.
+Secureframe Defense connects directly to your Microsoft 365 GCC High environment, maps your configurations to each control automatically, and shows you exactly what requirements have already been met and what steps still need to be completed to get fully assessment-ready.

 With Secureframe Defense, you're not building your compliance program from a blank spreadsheet or with disparate tools or consultants.
 You’re automating the CMMC process end-to-end.